 Many wildlife and invertebrate species found in King County are protected under the County's Critical Areas Ordinance and policies found in the King County Comprehensive Plan.
-Lists of King County Species of Local Importance on our Regulations page, updated regularly (it changes based on State and Federal status of animals).
-This will be useful to all permitting agencies and related land managers and policy people.
+Lists of King County Species of Local Importance are on our Regulations page (it changes based on State and Federal status of animals).
 The Regulations page also discusses Federal wildlife laws, which also apply to wildlife in the County.

 Wildlife Databases (external web sites)

-- eBird, "Launched in 2002 by the Cornell Lab of Ornithology and National Audubon Society, eBird provides rich data sources for basic information on bird abundance and distribution at a variety of spatial and temporal scales."
+- eBird, provides a rich data sources for basic information on bird abundance and distribution at a variety of spatial and temporal scales.